MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-In 1991, a programmer named Loren Brichter accidentally created the "pull-to-refresh" feature while trying to fix a bug in the Twitter app.
+In 1990, a programmer named Bob Neveln created a program called "Minesweeper" to teach himself Windows programming.
+Little did he know that it would become one of the most popular and addictive computer games of all time.